 Unit 16 – Chemistry in Everyday Life | Chemicals in medicines, chemicals in food – preservatives, artificial sweetening agents, elementary idea of antioxidants, cleansing agents |

-NEET Chemistry 2023 Syllabus Chapterwise Weightage
+NEET UG Chemistry 2024 Syllabus Chapterwise Weightage

 The NEET chemistry syllabus with weightage is an essential tool for candidates to prepare for the examination.
 The weightage for each topic varies, and candidates need to focus more on the topics with a higher weightage.